 Formally: K3FG, N4FAC, WB4NUO & WN4NUO.

 After a 20 year hiatus from the hobby I have returned.
-My current passion is working the satellites, I work the satellites daily and I am learning (and loving) the SSB satellites.
-Currently I am working AO-7 Mode A & B, VO52, FO29, AO27 and FO29.
+My current passion is working the satellites, I work the satellites daily.
+Currently I am working AO-7 Mode A & B, VO52, SO50&FO29.

 If signals are weak into the "bird" I will drop down below center frequency and operate CW, (I am the one sending between 10-18 WPM!)